TymoteuszTula/PCA_Exp/README.md

 ### Usage
 Check the jupyter notebook pca_exp_tutorial.ipynb for a quick tutorial that explains most functionalities of the code.

+Also check github page of this code for most recent version of tutorial and the software at: https://github.com/TymoteuszTula/PCA_Exp.

 ### License
 Standard GNU General Public License v3.0.
 Check COPYING file.